Google to Sunset Average Position: Here's What It Means

 Google is certain that these four new metrics are more insightful than average position, and the PPC community doesn’t seem all that sad to see the metric go—for the most part.
 I spoke to some folks around the office to get their takes.

-“This is another step in Google Ads’ shift to focusing on automated bidding strategies,” said Holly Niemiec, a member of our Managed Services team.
+“This is another step in Google Ads’ shift to focusing on automated bidding strategies,” said Holly Niemiec, a member of our marketing services team.
 “Because the goal of automated strategies is to get your ad wherever it has the best chance to convert—versus owning the top of the SERP—I think this decision reiterates the shift to automation and away from AdWords.”

 One of Google Ads’ automated bidding strategies lets you target ROAS.